Kelsea Ballerini Claps Back at Pregnancy Speculation After 2020 CMA Awards - E! Online

 "I'm sure you mean well, but it's incredibly insensitive to ask or assume if another woman is pregnant," Kelsea shared.
 "I'm not, by the way.
 Just carrying around my organs.
 But if I were, I'd want to share that in my own time when I felt ready.
 Let's not judge bloat levels on the internet."

 During the award show, Kelsea stepped out in a strapless red and green Dolce & Gabbana floral gown styled by Molly Dickson.
-Makeup artist Kelsea Deenihan helped with glam including the star's red hot lip.
+Makeup artist and LORAC artistry advisor Kelsey Deenihan helped with glam including the star's red hot lip.

 Twitter users aside, the 27-year-old has a big reason to celebrate today.
 Kelsea debuted a new version of her hit single "hole in the bottle" with the one and only Shania Twain.